BillJr99/Ursinus-CS374-History/_slides/08-today.md

 ## Today

 - A blend of popular ideas
+  - Go: Channels and routines for concurrency
-  - Go, Rust, Ruby, Objective-C
+  - Rust, Ruby, Objective-C
   - Pythonic declarative statements